 In addition to asking employees to describe their current workplace cultures, we also asked them to describe what they perceive to be ‘good culture’ and what they perceive to be ‘bad culture.’
 A lot of terms were used to describe both ‘good culture’ and ‘bad culture’ depending on the context.
 For example, the term ‘employees’ was used 1,186 times in describing good culture, but it was also used 891 times in describing bad culture.

-There is similar crossover among terms like ‘people,’ ‘organisation,’ ‘managers’, ‘environment,’ ‘colleagues’, ‘respect,’ and ‘everyone.’
-These areas can be powerfully divisive depending on how well the organisation is tackling them.
+There is similar crossover among terms like ‘people,’ ‘organization,’ ‘managers’, ‘environment,’ ‘colleagues’, ‘respect,’ and ‘everyone.’
+These areas can be powerfully divisive depending on how well the organization is tackling them.

 By removing all the terms that were used to describe both ‘good culture’ and ‘bad culture,’ the differentiating aspects of ‘good culture’ become clear.
 The most common term used to uniquely describe ‘good culture’ was the term ‘pleasant.’
 Also terms like ‘meaningful,’ ‘peace,’ ‘strong,’ and ‘collegial’ were among the most used in describing ‘good culture.’
 On the other end of the spectrum, words like ‘lack,’ ‘poorly,’ ‘negativity,’ ‘unhappy,’ and ‘toxic’ were terms used in describing ‘bad culture.’
 Figure 3 shows the most commonly used unique descriptors of both ‘good culture’ and ‘bad culture.’

-The single most used word to describe current organisational culture is ‘stress.’
+The single most used word to describe current organizational culture is ‘stress.’

 Figure 3: Left: Words employees use to uniquely describe ‘good culture.’
 Right: Words employees use to uniquely describe ‘bad culture.’